Intellectual output O1

 End date | 31/05/2022

-Combining an innovative mix of arts-based visual mapping methodologies (described below) with principles of trans-languaging to ensure that the session is accessible to participants who don’t speak the national language as their first language, IO2 will deliver digital and print-based visual maps (IO2A1)of young people’s lived experiences of learning during school closures.
-Making use of visual images, symbolic objects and narratives produced through inter-generational conversations mapping workshops will pay attention to the importance of people, resources, places, spaces and relationships as barriers and enablers to learning and the role of digital technology in supporting or frustrating connections and networks.
+Combining an innovative mix of arts-based visual mapping methodologies (described below) with principles of trans-languaging to ensure that the session is accessible to participants who don’t speak the national language as their first language, IO2 delivered digital and print-based visual maps (IO2A1)of young people’s lived experiences of learning during school closures.
+Making use of visual images, symbolic objects and narratives produced through inter-generational conversations mapping workshops have paid attention to the importance of people, resources, places, spaces and relationships as barriers and enablers to learning and the role of digital technology in supporting or frustrating connections and networks.
 Seeking to understand the ways that young people have self-mediated their learning and opportunities, or potential opportunities, for young people to exercise agency in their learning will be a particular priority.

-IO2 will make use of an applied methodology using a participatory visual method (PVM) approach, based on the model from Pathways through Participation (2010: 1), who define this approach as: ‘an interactive approach that draws on local people’s knowledge, enabling participants to create visual and non-visual data to explore social problems, opportunities and questions.’
-The PVM approach will break down traditional researcher-participant barriers by supporting the three target groups to work collaboratively to lead the mapping, using different visual and textual representations to communicate their experiences.
+IO2 made use of an applied methodology using a participatory visual method (PVM) approach, based on the model from Pathways through Participation (2010: 1), who defined this approach as: ‘an interactive approach that draws on local people’s knowledge, enabling participants to create visual and non-visual data to explore social problems, opportunities and questions.’
+The PVM approach broke down traditional researcher-participant barriers by supporting the three target groups to work collaboratively to lead the mapping, using different visual and textual representations to communicate their experiences.
 The PVM approach ‘explicitly recognises local people as capable research collaborators’ (Pathways through Participation, 2010: 1) and ‘helps to reduce the power asymmetry between researcher and participant and builds participant confidence and self-awareness’ (Brown et al., 2020: 7).
 In this way, through the physical mapping the voices of the young people, parents, and teachers will all be amplified and valued equally.

 - The intergenerational, home-school nature of the mapping in IO2 promotes a unified voice of the participants, as such promoting principles of communication and inclusion within a whole-school approach.
 Such aspects can have positive impact on wellbeing and confidence across all three target groups.